Sunday, 10 May 2020

 Ten minutes later Kieren Huddart made it 2-2.
 It was unbelievable stuff; full of honest endeavour and plentiful errors but brilliant entertainment all the same.
 Challenges were going flying in with only three yellow cards being very generous.

-The physios were extremely busy for a variety of injuries and cramp to a Forest centre back; which some Frenford fans saw as time wasting as their side once again took the initiative over the tiring hosts in the closing stages.
+The physios were extremely busy for a variety of injuries and cramp to a Forest centre-back; which some Frenford fans saw as time-wasting as their side once again took the initiative over the tiring hosts in the closing stages.

 In a new rule for the 2019-20 season from step six downwards, referees could show a yellow card and designate the offender to a sin bin for ten minutes for some offences.
 Freddie Anderson showed far too much dissent for Mr King and was sent to the bench with eight minutes remaining.
-It was the first time I’d witnessed it and I was in fully in favour.
+It was the first time I’d witnessed it and I was in full in favour.

-He was fortunate the card wasn’t turned to a red for the abusive feedback he offered.
+He was fortunate the card wasn’t turned to be red for the abusive feedback he offered.
 Owing to injuries he got back on before the end to see out stoppage time.
 However, his intervention couldn’t save his team in the dying embers.

 After mounting pressure, a Frenford corner was headed down towards goal by defender Villiers for Woodward to swivel and score to spark off jubilant celebrations.
 There was no time and very little energy left for Forest.